 The desert air was dry but pleasantly mild, and the mood among the men was one of cautious optimism.
 Some seemed entirely at ease even excited about what they were about to witness while others quietly sat and stared sand.

 Their heads trained upwards as they watched the trail of white smoke streaking across the unblemished blue sky.
 The order came and the soldiers squatted in the foxholes.
 They collectively held their breath and waited for detonation.

 There was the white flash.
 The troops became giddy and immediately jumped up so they could get a glimpse of this atomic Aries.
 The stem of thick gray smoke bloomed at its peak into a glowing inferno.
 The shockwave raced out in all directions and struck the onlookers in the chest with prickly hot air.
 The roaring mushroom cloud continued to fatten as it roared in the sky.
-The soldiers picked up their rifles and lept from the safety of their shelters and marched into the nuclear twilight.
+The soldiers picked up their rifles and lept from the safety of their sand shelters and marched into the nuclear twilight.

 If you like my work, please consider making a donation.
 I one day hope to have enough to hire some artists to work with and adapt some of these pieces into graphic novels.
 In the meantime, though most of the money will probably go towards pot and coffee.